mendersoftware/mender-artifact/Documentation/artifact-format.md

 The `format` value is to confirm that this is indeed a Mender update file, and the `version` value is a way to extend/change the format later if needed.
-Currently there is only version 1, but this document may describe later versions if they are created.
+Currently there are versions 1 and 2 supported.

 manifest